 Since 1906, the Alaska Goldpanners of Fairbanks have marked the summer solstice with an annual baseball game.
 Known as the Midnight Sun Game, the ball play starts at 10:30 p.m. and extends until after midnight.
 However, there's no need to light the field, since the area experiences nearly 24 hours of daylight during the summer months.

-You could spend the night in a historic lighthouse on the ocean's edge.
+You can spend the night in a historic lighthouse looking out onto the Pacific Ocean.